Jacked-Up/junglesequencer.com/docs/jungle-nodes/branch-node.md

 ---
 ## Example

-Here's a simple example of a branch node that takes in a number and outputs weather the number is positive or negative.
+Here's a simple example of a Branch Node that takes in a number and outputs weather the number is positive or negative.

 ```csharp
 using Jungle;